1st Battalion, 7th Marines: Iraq War

-Operation Enduring Freedom
+War in Afghanistan

 In March 2012, the 1st Battalion, 7th Marines deployed to Sangin District, Helmand Province, Afghanistan to conduct counterinsurgency operations and support the transition of authority from U.S. forces to the Afghan National Security Forces.
-The Battalion returned in October 2012.
+The battalion returned in October 2012.

 In March 2014, 1/7 again deployed to Helmand Province, Afghanistan.
-The Battalion retrograded from Sangin district on 5 May 2014, and turned over security responsibility of the area to the Afghan National Army.
+The battalion retrograded from Sangin district on 5 May 2014, and turned over security responsibility of the area to the Afghan National Army.
 1st Battalion, 7th Marines, was the final Marine Corps unit to occupy FOB Sabit Qadam and the surrounding area in Sangin District.
-During the Battalion's approximately seven-month-long deployment, the "First Team" was responsible for a number of successful missions throughout Helmand province.
+During the battalion's approximately seven-month-long deployment, the "First Team" was responsible for a number of successful missions throughout Helmand province.

 "They should be proud of what they contributed to the campaign," said Brig.
 Gen. Daniel Yoo.
 "They have been involved in everything from the northern Helmand retrograde from Sangin, which was historic for the Marine Corps but also for 1st Battalion, 7th Marines, because of their previous deployment there.
 They were involved in the central Helmand liftoff to support our U.K. brothers as they picked up and moved out of Lashkar Gah.
 They were involved in elections prep from both the primary elections and the runoff elections."
-Unfortunately, amidst the battalion's success came two devastating incidents.
+Amidst the battalion's success came two devastating incidents.
 The first incident occurred while providing security, 25 June, when Sgt.
 Thomas Spitzer, a Scout Sniper assigned to the Scout Sniper Platoon, was killed in action.
 The second occurred during a dismounted combat patrol, 9 Aug., when Staff Sgt.
 Brandon Dodson, a platoon sergeant with Baker Co., stepped on an improvised explosive device.
 Dodson was severely injured, but he maintains a positive attitude and is committed toward his recovery at Walter Reed National Military Medical Center.

 On 1 October 2014, the 1st Battalion, 7th Marines, transferred their area of responsibility to 3rd Squadron, 3rd Cavalry Regiment, a U.S. Army command based out of Fort Hood, Texas.